Royall House and Slave Quarters: Preservation

 Over the years, the Royall House has undergone a number of interior and exterior restorations to its buildings and site.
 In 1960, the Royall House was designated a National Historic Landmark.

-In 2023, Harvard Law School and the Royall House and Slave Quarters entered a cooperation agreement, including financial support, as one initiative by the school to honor the work of enslaved people that contributed to the existence of Harvard University.
+In 2023, Harvard Law School and the Royall House and Slave Quarters entered a cooperation agreement, including financial support, as one initiative by the school to honor the work of enslaved people which contributed to the existence of Harvard University.